pfeghali/CS130A-FinalPrep/README.md

 3. For the current node, consider all of their tentative distances and costs.
 Then compare that distance to whatever the current assigned value is.
 If it is a new minmimum, redefine the cost.
 Otherwise, stick wih the existing cost.
 4. When done, mark it as visited
 5. If our destination has been marked, or the smallest remaining tentative distance is infinity, stop.
-6. Otherwise, choose the closest unvisisited node, mark it as current, and go back to step 3.
+6. Otherwise, choose the smallest unvisisited node, mark it as current, and go back to step 3.

 Naively, the optimal runtime is O(|V|^2).
 When implemented with a binary heap: O(E*log(|V|))